whtiehack/obsidian-git-auto-commit/README.md

 English | [中文](README_zh.md)

-A lightweight Obsidian plugin that automatically commits vault changes to git. **Desktop only**.
+A lightweight Obsidian plugin that automatically commits vault changes to git. **Desktop only** (mobile users can access version history via git web interfaces).

 > **Design Philosophy**: This plugin stays minimal and focused.
 It does one thing well: automatic git commits.
 No bloat, no complexity—just simple, reliable version control for your notes.